Energy based diffusion generator for efficient sampling of Boltzmann distributions: Introduction

 \section{Introduction}

-In various fields such as computational chemistry, statistical physics, and machine learning, the challenge of sampling from a Boltzmann distribution corresponding to a high-dimensional and complex energy function is ubiquitous \cite{yang2019enhanced, henin2022enhanced}.
-Unlike training tasks for data-driven generative models, where pre-sampled data can be utilized to learn complex distributions, sampling from Boltzmann distributions presents a unique and significant challenge due to the lack of readily available data \cite{maclaurin2014firefly, glynn2014exact}.
+In various fields such as computational chemistry, statistical physics, and machine learning, the challenge of sampling from a Boltzmann distribution corresponding to a high-dimensional and complex energy function is ubiquitous \cite{rapaport2004art}.
+Unlike training tasks for data-driven generative models, where pre-sampled data can be utilized to learn complex distributions, sampling from Boltzmann distributions presents a unique and significant challenge due to the lack of readily available data \cite{martino2013flexibility,rubinstein2016simulation}.
 For example, simulating the phase transition of the Ising model can be framed as a sampling problem given the energy function, which presents a complex and difficult problem that has yet not to be effectively addressed \citep{binder2001monte, walker2020deep}.

 Markov Chain Monte Carlo (MCMC) methods \cite{mc-1}, along with Brownian and Hamiltonian dynamics \cite{mc-2, araki2013adaptive, araki2015efficient, mc-6}, have offered a pivotal solution to the challenge of sampling from high-dimensional distributions.
 These methods operate by iteratively generating candidates and updating samples, ultimately achieving asymptotic unbiasedness at the limit of infinite sampling steps.
+Meanwhile, some enhanced sampling methods \cite{vanden2012rare, martinsson2019simulated} developed for rare event problems accelerate sampling efficiency while significantly reducing relative statistical errors, even for low-probability regions.

 In recent years, researchers have proposed adaptive MCMC as a strategy for generating candidate samples, showcasing notable advancements in augmenting the efficiency and effectiveness of the sampling process \citep{mc-4,mc-5,galliano2024policy}.
-However, the prolonged mixing time of MCMC still constrains its performance.
-Several studies have shown that using neural networks to construct and optimize proposal distributions in MCMC can significantly improve its efficiency \cite{mc-5, mc-7, asghar2024efficient}.
-However, there is still a lack of an effective and widely adaptable loss function to facilitate this optimization.
+However, designing optimal loss functions is always challenging for the sampling problems.
+Many distributional discrepancies used in generative models, such as Jensen-Shannon divergence, maximum mean discrepancy and Wasserstein distance, require access to samples from the true distribution, which are unavailable in our setting.
+Stein discrepancy derived from Stein's identity \cite{vi-8}, and the Kullback-Leibler (KL) divergence, between the distribution of the generated samples and the target distribution, may serve as potential alternatives for sampling.